0xSpaceShard/starknet-hardhat-plugin/README.md

     // Has to be different from the value set in `paths.artifacts` (which is used by core Hardhat and has a default value of `artifacts`).
     starknetArtifacts: "also-my-own-starknet-path",

-   // Same purpose as the `--cairo-path` argument on for the `starknet-compile` command
+   // Same purpose as the `--cairo-path` argument of the `starknet-compile` command
    // Allows specifying the locations of imported files, if necessary.
     cairoPaths: ["cairo-path1", "cairo-path2"]
   }